 Takushi enrolled at the Humboldt Gymnasium where he pursued the German Abitur with Advanced Levels in Natural Sciences (Physics and Mathematics).
 While in Peru, he experienced the warm cohesion of the Nikkei community (Japanese descendants), but he also noticed that the Nikkei that had learned to forgive were able to assimilate the best.
 Many had done so already before Peru’s official apology in 2011*.
 He is aware that the confluence of economic and geopolitical events forced his grandparents to leave Japan.
 During his own time in South America, Europe and Asia he has noticed how both forces, geopolitics and economics, are gathering pace and converging again.

 Experiencing flawed economic policies in South America

-He obtained a Bachelor in Physics Laboratory Techniques (Middendorf Technical School), and later studied Macro Economics in Switzerland at the Institute of Empirical Economic Research of Zurich University (IEW).
 Takushi worked continually from the age of 13 to the age of 25 to self-finance his studies.
 In 1991 while at Zurich University he began to connect his two passions: Macroeconomics and Geopolitics.
-In recent years a growing number of people say that he has been shaped by destiny to help people prepare for the major geopolitical changes that could affect our world in the not too distant future, maybe just as it was in the years preceding WW2.
+In recent years a growing number of people say that he has been shaped by destiny to help decision makers prepare for the major geopolitical changes that could affect our world in the not too distant future, maybe just as it was in the years preceding WW2.

-*) In June 2011 the Peruvian government formally apologised for the injustices committed to the Japanese immigrants and their descendants.
+*) In June 2011 the Peruvian government formally apologised for the appalling injustices committed to the Japanese immigrants and their descendants over so many years.
 Many Nikkei in advanced age that lived through WW2 could experience reconciliation with their new home country before passing away.
 His father belongs to that generation, passing away peacefully in 2021.

 - Geopolitical New Year’s Message (2 min)